EmadHussien/Operating-System/README.md

 # Operating-System

-This was Operating system individual final project.
+This was The Operating system individual final project.

 ##### Requirements :
 1. Implement page placement to handle the memory page faults.